This is the preview version of the Wisconsin State Legislature site.

 The fee provisions are based on the ch.
 DHS 1 fee rule with minor revisions.
 Child welfare services have historically been covered by the ch.
 DHS/DHFS/DHSS 1 fee rule until the new version of ch.
 DHS 1 was created in 2020.

-A fee rule allowing payments based on ability to pay is new for youth justice services, which were transferred from the Department of Corrections to DCF in 2016.
+A fee rule allowing payments based on ability to pay is new for community-based youth justice services, which were transferred from the Department of Corrections to DCF in 2016.
 The Department of Corrections does not have a fee rule.
 Youth justice services were covered by the DHSS 1 fee rule from 1978 until they were transferred to the Department of Corrections in 1996.

 Summary of Related Federal Law